-Whenever entering a Facility for work, ensure your healthcare attire is professional, clean and most of all, showcases you care.
+Whenever entering a facility for work, ensure your healthcare attire is professional, clean, and most of all showcases that you care.
 First impressions are everything, right?
-So, what are some ways you can showcase your best self on your first day...
+Here are some ways you can showcase your best self on your first day.

 - Wear clean scrubs.
-Wash your uniform after every use (to protect your health and the patient’s).
-Also, this will help detox your house of germs that can be brought home from a Facility.
+Wash your uniform after every use (to protect your health and the health of your patients).
+Also, this will help prevent germs from work being transferred into your home.
 For these reasons, washing your work attire after every wear is always a good idea.

-- Scrubs looks most polished when they are wrinkle-free, free of tears, rips, holes, you get it.
-Sometimes it's the little things that make all the difference.
+- Scrubs looks most polished when they are wrinkle-free, and absent of tears, rips, or holes.
+Sometimes it’s the little things that make all the difference.

-- Closed-toed, non-slip, no major heel, clean and polished shoes.
+- Please wear closed-toed, non-slip, shoes that are clean and polished and have no major heel.
 We do not want you tripping or falling.

 Personal Grooming and Accessories

-- Your hair should be short or if it is long, secure it in a bun or ponytail
+- If your hair is long, secure it in a bun or ponytail.

 - Beards should be kept neat and groomed.